 in Providence, Rhode Island and trained Festival Ballet of Rhode Island and The

-National Ballet School, Greta Hodgkinson joined The National Ballet of Canada,
+National Ballet School, Greta Hodgkinson joined The National Ballet of Canada in 1990,

 where she has been a Principal Dancer since 1996.